xplosionmind/tommi.space/content/jam/public/Jekyll sidenotes.md

 toc: false
 description: A Jekyll plugin which implements sidenotes
 ---
-A Jekyll plugin which implements [[Website log#Sidenotes]] or transforms standard markdown footnotes in sidenotes.
+A Jekyll plugin which implements [](Website%20log#Sidenotes) or transforms standard markdown footnotes in sidenotes.